 Who's Who Hall of Fame

-Chairman and CEO of Belz Enterprises, one of the South's largest real estate and development firms, and one of the country's largest developers and managers of factory outlet malls.
-Real estate and previous holdings stretch from Boston to Orlando to Las Vegas.
+Chairman and CEO of Belz Enterprises, one of the South's largest real estate and development firms.
+A pioneer in developing and managing factory outlet malls, the firm is among the largest nationally in that arena.
 Longtime booster, activist, and participant in downtown development.
 Probably best known for bringing back The Peabody hotel.
 The driving force behind Peabody Place, a two-million-square-foot mixed-use development stretching for eight blocks downtown and one of the largest historic renovation projects in the U.S. Includes The Peabody and other hotels, AutoZone corporate headquarters, apartments, offices (including Belz Enterprises' headquarters), a movie theater complex, shops, and several restaurants.
 Working with Memphis Housing Authority and Henry Turley Company to develop Uptown, which includes demolition of old Hurt Village housing project and redevelopment of Lauderdale Courts housing project, and development of approximately 1,000 new single-family and multifamily units near St. Jude Children's Research Hospital.
 Partner with Turley in Harbor Town, South Bluffs, and other downtown projects.
-Age 78.
+Age 79.
 Among many other regional and national awards, has received the Leadership Memphis Community Leadership 2000 Award, 2003 Master Entrepreneur Award of the Society of Entrepreneurs and Junior Achievement, the 2005 Lifetime Achievement Award from the Center City Commission, and the Kether Shem Tov Award from the Orthodox Union, one of the highest honors bestowed upon members of the worldwide Jewish community.

 CEO of Dunavant Enterprises, the world's largest private cotton merchant.
 Widely acknowledged as one of the world's foremost experts on cotton and commodities prices.
-Founder of the Racquet Club of Memphis and responsible for bringing the annual professional tennis tournament to the club and to Memphis.
+Founder of The Racquet Club of Memphis and responsible for bringing the annual professional tennis tournament to the club and to Memphis.
 Avid hunter, sportsman, and financial patron of Ducks Unlimited and the Dunavant Upper School at Memphis University School.
-Age 73.
+Age 74.

 Lured to Memphis from his native Arkansas by producer Willie Mitchell in the 1970s and racked up seven top-10 soul hits in a three-year stretch.
 Turned to gospel music after a religious conversion in 1973.
 Became an ordained preacher and founded the Full Gospel Tabernacle in Whitehaven, where he serves as pastor.
-Church is located on Rev. Al Green Road (formerly Hale Road).
-Age 60.
+Age 58.
 Multiple Grammy Award winner.
 Member of the Rock-and-Roll, Gospel, and Songwriters Halls of Fame.
 In 2003, had albums listed in Rolling Stone's 500 greatest albums of all time and released his first new album of secular music in decades: I Can't Stop, produced by Willie Mitchell.
 Latest CD released in 2005: Everything's OK.
-Performed at the White House in February, honoring Arthur Miller's Dance Theatre of Harlem – a show which briefly managed to get President George W. Bush and First Lady Laura Bush to their feet and on the stage.
+Performed at the White House in February 2006.
+Currently readying new album, produced in conjunction with hip-hop band the Roots.